kr-1s/ereader-os/README.md

 add all books in python-ereader/books

+navigate with left/right arrows and z to select

   currently, pdfs read right to left instead of left to right, since im mainly only using pdfs to read manga

   when i add a settings page ill probably add toggling between right to left and left to right